-- New patients are those new to ESKD (not those who have previously had a transplant) - Requiring RRT is defined as the point at which either transplantation or dialysis is required to sustain life - Numerator: number patients ≤ 65 years old who have had a transplant or are 'active' within three or six months of requiring RRT - Denominator: number of patients ≤ 65years old requiring RRT - Inclusions: - Any patient who has been 'active' within the three or six months - All pre-emptive transplants - Exclusions: - Patients with a failed transplant recommencing RRT - Patients having a combined organ transplant
+- New patients are those new to ESKD (not those who have previously had a transplant) - Requiring RRT is defined as the point at which either transplantation or dialysis is required to sustain life - Numerator: number patients ≤ 65 years old who have had a transplant or are 'active' within three or six months of requiring RRT - Denominator: number of patients ≤ 65years old requiring RRT - Inclusions: - any patient who has been 'active' within the three or six months - all pre-emptive transplants - Exclusions: - patients with a failed transplant recommencing RRT - patients having a combined organ transplant.

 For those with ESKD that are medically, surgically and psychologically suitable early transplantation is the best life extending treatment option.
 Early live donor transplantation or timely listing for deceased donor transplantation is the ideal goal for these suitable individuals.
 This requires significant planning prior to commencement of dialysis.
-This KPI therefore serves as a measure of the efficiency of the workup process and should serve to identify a variety of barriers.
+This KPI therefore serves as a measure of the efficiency of the workup process and identifies barriers.
 The less than 65 years old group has been chosen to more accurately reflect the target dialysis group for transplantation.